 Here are some tips and some things to keep in mind.
-These are based on my own ten years of experience teaching English to speakers of other languages and five years of life experience as a limited-language speaker in China and Vietnam.
+These are based on my own twelve years of experience teaching English to speakers of other languages and five years of life experience as a limited-language speaker in China and Vietnam.

 Use fewer words rather than more to convey the same meaning:

 Once, I was teaching a group of immigrants and refugees who were just starting to learn English in Tukwila, Washington.
 I made the mistake of phrasing the question, “How much is a quarter worth?”
 This caused some confusion, since they didn’t understand the word “worth”.